DIY Outdoor Sectional Couch

 I gave the whole thing a quick sand, just to get rid of any splintered pieces and make sure it was nice and smooth.

-The staining part is pretty straight-forward – but, instead of the bristle brush I used, I’d recommend using sponge brushes that can easily be thrown away after use.
+The staining part is pretty straight-forward.
+Instead of the bristle brush I used, I’d recommend using sponge brushes that can easily be thrown away after use.
 Stain makes a big mess…I wasn’t able to save this brush!

 minwax fast-drying polyurethane spray paint